brunorijsman/rift-python/doc/deviations.md

 * Rule 4.2.2.6 about the same MTU is missing from section B.1.4

 * The rules in section 4.2.2.8 are different from the corresponding rules in section B.1.4.2.

+**PRZ 8/18 Comment: Perfect catches due to spec evolving ;-) MTU & PoD events added & drop to oneway just like UnacceptableHeader;
+  I think I catch both invalid ID and own system ID both already, check committed -03 on repo;
+  be more specific on 4.2.2.8 you see differing;
+  I'll regenerate the FSM section after I wrote this comments;**

+**PRZ 8/18 Comment: Generally it's interesting whether we should scrap 4.2.2 completely and refer to FSM or say "FSM is indicative, 4.2.2 is normative"**

 ## Remove event ChangeLocalLeafIndications from ZTP FSM